 4.2.7.1 Generation of different known prevalence of DRM data

 For each amplicon from each patient the simulated sensitive and resistant sequences were randomly sampled to generate HTS datasets containing 10,000 sequence reads with a known mix of resistant and sensitive sequences.
-Seven datasets were generated for each amplicon each patient representing 0.1%, 1%, 5%, 10%, 15%, 20% and 50% prevalence of resistant sequences in the dataset (Table 4.3).
+Seven datasets were generated for each amplicon in each patient representing 0.1%, 1%, 5%, 10%, 15%, 20% and 50% prevalence of resistant sequences in the dataset (Table 4.3).
 The final simulated dataset comprised of 105 fastq files corresponding to 7 prevalence levels x 3 amplicon x 5 patients.
 Each of these fastq files was submitted to Seq2Res and the observed results compared with the expected results.

 4.2.8 Computational Resources

 Seq2Res is currently housed at the South African National Bioinformatics Institute (SANBI).
 The computing infrastructure used to run Seq2Res consists of two Blade Servers (PowerEdge M610x) each comprising 12 core processors (Intel(R) Xeon(R) CPU X5675 @ 3.07GHz), 32-gigabyte memory and a graphical processing unit (GPUs) (NVIDIA®Tesla™ M2090).

 An application programming interface (API) has been developed to run Seq2Res over the internet.
 A web front end that uses the API has been developed for biologists and clinicians to upload the HIV sequence data and other required files and parameters for the viral drug resistance genotyping of sequenced patients.
-The API can also be executed from command line executable scripts. .
+The API can also be executed from command line executable scripts.
+Baruch Lubinsky, a software developer employed in the research group of Prof Simon Travers, developed the API.

 4.3 Results

 4.3.1 Seq2Res running time

 The running time of Seq2Res depends on several factors, including the Internet bandwith SANBI in order to download the uploaded sequence and parameter files, the number of raw sequence reads, amplicons and samples in the uploaded sequence file, and the number of jobs running on the available servers.
 Therefore, it is challenging to provide an exact running time for a Seq2Res process.